 My sincerest wish is that in my pages here you find some maps for helping you discover what might be missing for you.
 Why affirmative methodologies might fall flat for you, or why you might not (yet) have manifested that perfect relationship, that job, that livelihood, that passion into a business.
 There’s a few more crucial pieces, and they’re really hard to see.
 Not only that, they might be unsavory, difficult to be with.
 Most people and programs would like to gloss over the ugly bits and just get to the good stuff.
 The “oh yeah I worked on that already can we move on?” response.

-To be clear I have no intention of dragging anyone through the mud of difficult parts of their lives.
-Unlike talk therapy I’m not big on hearing in great detail the suffering, and just talking about it, and saying “well, that’s where I’m wounded, or damaged.”
-Instead what I invite you to do is to turn the spotlight onto yourself, and how you processed what was happening to you.
+To be clear I have no intention of just dragging anyone through the mud of difficult parts of their lives.
+We don’t just open the wounds to air them.
+Its the act of deep witnessing to where you went within that moment that gives us the keys to healing.
+What I invite you to do is to turn the spotlight onto yourself, and how you processed what was happening to you.
 How you felt about you.
 What attitudes and beliefs did you form?
 What part of yourself did you close off, shut down, or leave behind?
 What part of you says “I can’t” in order to keep you safe?

 Its when we are willing to look at how we have programmed ourselves with a belief system that short changes our soul’s potential that we really can get a grasp on how we have a choice.

-Instead of a brief visit to where we are stuck and imaging ourselves moving forward into the light like some other folks out there, I’m going to invite you to take my hand, and lets go down in the basement together.
+Instead of a brief visit to where we are stuck and imaging ourselves moving forward into the light like some of us have experienced, I’m going to invite you to take my hand, let’s go down in the basement together.
 That’s where the good stuff is, the meaty stuff, where we can sort through these boxes, maybe stuff you inherited from your Grandma but never went through, and oh look, that box over there from your mother’s childhood.
 And your own, all boxed up just waiting for your attention and gentle sorting.
 If we ignore the baggage in the basement it will come looking for us.
 It’ll take the form of skeletons in the closet, of nightmares, of things going horribly wrong, of people we love leaving us, of losing our job, of feeling stuck every time we wish to step forward to pursue our passion.